-The academy's Alumni Programme aims to create strong links with former students and staff to enable them to support careers provision in the future.
+The Academy's, and United Learning's Alumni Programme aims to create strong links with former students and staff to enable them to support careers provision in the future.
 If a former student or member of staff wishes to join the Nova Hreod Academy Alumni Programme, please contact careers@novahreodacademy.org.uk.